kelseyhightower/pipeline/README.md

 done
 ```

-At this point the pipeline application and infrastructure repos have been forked to your GitHub account and can used as part of your own deployment pipeline.
+At this point the pipeline application and infrastructure repositories have been forked to your GitHub account and can used as part of your own deployment pipeline.

 ### Mirror GitHub Repositories to Cloud Source Repositories

 Currently Container Builder only supports build triggers on [Cloud Source Repositories](https://cloud.google.com/source-repositories)(CSR).
-In this section you will create Cloud Source Repositories that will mirror each of the GitHub pipeline repositories.
+In this section you will create the Cloud Source Repositories that will mirror each of the GitHub repositories created in the previous section.

 ```
 REPOS=(